Automattic/woocommerce-payments/tests/e2e/README.md

 1. **Headless mode**: `npm run test:e2e`.
 In headless mode test runner executes all or specified specs without launching Chromium interface.
 This mode is used in CI environment.
 2. **Dev mode**: `npm run test:e2e-dev`.
 Dev mode is interactive and launches Chromium UI.
 It's useful for developing, debugging and troubleshooting failing tests.
 There is a custom config used for `jest-puppeteer` to run tests in dev mode.

+**Running only a single test suite**

+If you would like to run only one test suite, you can pass the relative path to the test file along with any of the modes mentioned above. e.g. `npm run test:e2e-dev path/to/test`.

+**Running tests in group**

+By adding additional env variables, it is possible to run a group of tests. e.g.

+* `E2E_GROUP='wcpay' E2E_BRANCH='merchant' npm run test:e2e-dev` runs merchant tests for WCPay.
+* `E2E_GROUP='wcpay' E2E_BRANCH='shopper' npm run test:e2e-dev` runs shopper tests for WCPay.
+* `E2E_GROUP='wcpay' npm run test:e2e-dev` runs merchant & shopper tests for WCPay.

 Handy utility scripts for managing environment:

 * `npm run test:e2e-down` Stops E2E environment containers.
-* `npm run test:e2e-cleanup` Removes fetched dependencies and docker volumes
+* `npm run test:e2e-cleanup` Removes fetched dependencies and docker volumes.
 * `npm run test:e2e-reset` Stops containers and performs cleanup.
 * `npm run test:e2e-up` Starts containers without setting up again.